w3f/Grants-Program/docs/faq.md

   Generally, there is no upper limit to grant amounts.
 However, the higher the requested amount, the stricter the review.
 For guidance, please refer to the [grant levels section](Introduction/levels.md) in our documentation.

-### What does it mean for payments to be 30% DOT?
+### What does it mean for payments to be at least 50% DOT?

-  Every milestone payment will have two parts: 70% in the currency of your choice (see the application template for options) and the remaining 30% in DOT, vesting linearly over two years.
+  Every milestone payment will have two parts: one in DOT, vesting linearly over two years.
+The percentage of your grant paid in DOT ranges from 50 to 100% and will be negotiated during the application phase.
 For this, we need a Polkadot address in the grant agreement.
 It has to be a native Polkadot address as this is the only way to receive vested DOT that can be staked.
-This wouldn't be possible with DOT paid on AssetHub.
-For the milestone payment, please submit two invoices: one for the currency part, one for the DOT part.
-Since the grant agreements are denominated in USD, we ask for invoices denominated in USD; we will convert the 30% to DOT at the day of payment based on the previous day's closing price on [CoinMarketCap](https://coinmarketcap.com).
+The remaining percentage of the payment is in the currency of your choice (see the application template for options).
+For the payment, please submit two invoices: one for the currency part (if applicable), one for the DOT part.
+Since the grant agreements are denominated in USD, we ask for invoices denominated in USD; we will convert the agreed upon percentage to DOT at the day of payment based on the previous day's closing price on [CoinMarketCap](https://coinmarketcap.com).
 Our [invoice form](https://docs.google.com/forms/d/18BdmYEt8gvcC-5f7TMHdJftBr9dEeA2_lUfIqkH7it8/viewform) will walk you through the process.

 ### What activities/positions do you fund?